pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: length

-      | :sl:`returns the Euclidean length of the vector.`
+      | :sl:`Returns the Euclidean length of the vector.`
       | :sg:`length() -> float`

-      calculates the Euclidean length of the vector which follows from the Pythagorean theorem: ``vec.length() == math.sqrt(vec.x**2 + vec.y**2)``
+      Calculates the Euclidean length of the vector which follows from the Pythagorean theorem: ``vec.length() == math.sqrt(vec.x**2 + vec.y**2)``

       .. ## Vector2.length ##

    .. method:: length_squared

-      | :sl:`returns the squared Euclidean length of the vector.`
+      | :sl:`Returns the squared Euclidean length of the vector.`
       | :sg:`length_squared() -> float`

-      calculates the Euclidean length of the vector which follows from the Pythagorean theorem: ``vec.length_squared() == vec.x**2 + vec.y**2``.
+      Calculates the Euclidean length of the vector which follows from the Pythagorean theorem: ``vec.length_squared() == vec.x**2 + vec.y**2``.
       This is faster than ``vec.length()`` because it avoids the square root.